 Florida is its very own ecosystem, and the state’s various creatures may do more than make your skin crawl.
 They might also eat into your budget.

 For instance, dealing with termites is just part of the routine for Florida homeowners.
-Of the top 25 U.S. cities with the most termites in 2021, Florida scores five: Miami, West Palm Beach, Jacksonville, Orlando, and Tallahassee, according to pest control company Terminix.
-“Because there is no real winter season in most of Florida, termite treatments or a termite program can be valuable for homes made of wood,” says Century 21’s Perry.
-A termite inspection by a pro ranges from free to $350, and the cost for treatment of termites in a 2,500-square-foot house ranges from $1,250 to $5,000.
+Of the top 50 U.S. cities with the most termites in 2021, Florida scores six: Miami, Tampa, Orlando, West Palm Beach, Jacksonville and Ft.
+Myers, according to pest control company Orkin.
+As you can see, Miami scored the #1 spot on the list.

-Then there are the rats -- on the beach, in the trees, and perhaps on your roof, too.
+Then there are the rats — on the beach, in the trees, and perhaps on your roof, too.
 Yes, they are the same rats you know and loathe; they've just adapted to the climate and are called, among other things, palm rats and roof rats.
 Rat control can cost homeowners upward of $300 a year.

 “Beware of Alligators” signs are posted at lakes, lagoons, parks, ponds, golf courses and elsewhere throughout Florida.
 Alligator attacks are rising partly due to rising temperatures, development, and people visiting their habitat more frequently, Florida Fish and Wildlife Conservation Commission experts say.
-Alligator attacks have increased from about six each year in 1971 to about 10 per year from 1987 through 2017, according to the FWC.
+Alligator attacks have increased from about six each year in 1971 to about 8 per year from 2012 through 2022, according to the FWC.

 Panthers, the state animal of Florida, are another tale.
 While there have been no documented panther attacks on humans, they do dine on pets and livestock.

-And Burmese pythons, which aren’t native to Florida, are growing in numbers in Everglades National Park -- and showing up in homeowners’ pantries (opens in new tab), cars, laundry rooms (opens in new tab) and other spots.
+And Burmese pythons, which aren’t native to Florida, are growing in numbers in Everglades National Park — and showing up in homeowners’ pantries, cars, laundry rooms and other spots.

-Life’s Not Always a Beach in Florida
+Life’s not always a beach in Florida